Extreme Water Restrictions in effect from 14 October 2019 ** Conditions apply

 For full details see the Swimming Pool Information Sheet, Swimming Pool Business Additional Information Sheet and Swimming Pool Permit under the Support & Resources tab in this section.

-If pool owners have an alternative water supply to Bathurst water supply, a permit is not required.
+If pool owners have an independent alternative water supply to Bathurst water supply, a permit is not required.
+Note: a tank that is connected to Bathurst water supply network is not an independent alternative water supply.

-Extreme water restrictions specifically related to residential pools are in place to minimise damage to pool owners' infrastructure, while simultaneously ensuring Bathurst's limited water supply is kept for drinking purposes wherever possible during these exceptionally dry times.
+Extreme water restrictions for residential pools are in place to minimise damage to pool owners' infrastructure while simultaneously ensuring Bathurst's limited water supply is kept for drinking purposes wherever possible during these exceptionally dry times.

 In the event that a pool is permitted to be topped up using Bathurst water supply, pool owners and users are expected to refrain from any activities that result in water splashing out from use (e.g. 'bombing' into the pool), as this will result in an unnecessary draw on the limited water resources of Bathurst water supply.